acquiesce [ ak-wee-es ] (from Dictionary.com)

 Let us not forget that Jesus Christ was fully God, AND He was fully human.
 He was tempted by sin, just like we are.
 He felt pain, sorrow and anger; just like we do.
 In the garden just before His crucifixion, Jesus agonized and was tormented by the torturous task at hand.
 However, as we read, He not only acquiesced to His Father’s Will, he pressed into Him by praying more earnestly.

-Instead, we must press more into Our Father in Heaven and do as Jesus did:
+When we are tempted to drink from the cups of this world, we must press more into Our Father in Heaven and do as Jesus did:

 Pray more earnestly.